KarstenEconomou/netclop/README.md

 Developed at the Department of Engineering Mathematics and Internetworking, Dalhousie University by Karsten N. Economou.

 ## Usage
-Particle trajectories should be decomposed into initial and final positions in the `.csv` form and specified with `--input-data lpt`
+Particle trajectories should be decomposed into initial and final positions in `.csv` form and specified with `--input-data lpt`
 ```
 initial_latitude,initial_longitude,final_latitude,final_longitude
 ```